-Failure to file a reply during the shortened statutory period results in abandonment of the application.
+Failure to file a reply during the shortened statutory period results in abandonment of the application unless the time is extended under the provisions of 37 CFR 1.136.

 Extensions of time to appeal to the courts under 37 CFR 90.3(c) are covered in MPEP § 1216.